mvenible/my-mp3-host/README.md

-This are songs pulled from Flatlyne Studios playlist.
-All right reserved to Flatlyne Studios.
+These are songs pulled from Flatlyne Studios' playlist.
+All rights reserved to Flatlyne Studios.